BlueNetSec/EvasionAndBypass/ClientSideWithWindowsScriptHost/README.md

 ```

 ## Reflection powershell with pre-compiled C# assembly
+Let's  fetch the pre-compiled assembly with c# and load it directly into memory using powershell.
 Now we can use the same code to compile a new dll to used in powershell.
 - 1.Create a New **Class Libary .NET Framework project**
 - 2.use the same ttps and compile the [cs code](/ClientSideWithWindowsScriptHost/Class1.cs) into dll
 - 3.create powershell [payload dropper](/ClientSideWithWindowsScriptHost/reflectionRunner.ps1).